godotengine/godot-docs/classes/class_boxcontainer.rst

 **Inherited By:** :ref:`HBoxContainer<class_HBoxContainer>`, :ref:`VBoxContainer<class_VBoxContainer>`

-Base class for box containers.
+A container that arranges its child controls horizontally or vertically.

 .. rst-class:: classref-introduction-group

 Description
 -----------

-Arranges child :ref:`Control<class_Control>` nodes vertically or horizontally, and rearranges them automatically when their minimum size changes.
+A container that arranges its child controls horizontally or vertically, rearranging them automatically when their minimum size changes.

 .. rst-class:: classref-introduction-group

 Tutorials
 ---------

-- :doc:`GUI containers <../tutorials/ui/gui_containers>`
+- :doc:`Using Containers <../tutorials/ui/gui_containers>`

 .. rst-class:: classref-reftable-group